joshuaNathaniel/gh-project-manager/README.md

 ## Features
 - Initiate a project from your repo via organization or user.
 - Add your existing issues from a legacy project to your new project (beta).
-- Update project fields and state on issues.
+- Update project fields on issues.

 ## Manual
 ```